qor/doc/admin/extend_admin.md

 [As you know](/admin/fields.md#customize-visible-fields), you could set index/show/edit/new page's attributes with `IndexAttrs`, `NewAttrs`, `EditAttrs`, `ShowAttrs`.

-When you writing plugins, you might has requirements that always show or hide some attributes, `OverrideIndexAttrs`, `OverrideNewAttrs`, `OverrideEditAttrs`, `OverrideShowAttrs` are for the job, you could write it like:
+When you writing plugins, you might have requirements that always show or hide some attributes, `OverrideIndexAttrs`, `OverrideNewAttrs`, `OverrideEditAttrs`, `OverrideShowAttrs` are for the job, you could write it like:

 ```go
 // Each time you configured EditAttrs for the resource, we will append field `PublisReady` and remove `State` from edit attrs.